Russman12/go-force/pkg/bulkv2/docs/QueryApi.md

     configuration := bulkv2.NewConfiguration()
     apiClient := bulkv2.NewAPIClient(configuration, tokenSrc)

-    jobId := bulkv2.Test // string |
+    jobId := "jobId_example" // string |
-    contentType := bulkv2.Test // string |  (optional)
+    contentType := "application/json" // string |  (optional)
-    accept := bulkv2.Test // string |  (optional)
+    accept := "text/csv" // string |  (optional)
-    locator := bulkv2.Test // string | A string that identifies a specific set of query results.
+    locator := "locator_example" // string | A string that identifies a specific set of query results.
 Providing a value for this parameter returns only that set of results.
 Omitting this parameter returns the first set of results.
 You can find the locator string for the next set of results in the response of each request.
 See Example and Rules and Guidelines.
 As long as the associated job exists, the locator string for a set of results does not change.
-You can use the locator to retrieve a set of results multiple times.  (optional) maxRecords := bulkv2.Test // int32 | The maximum number of records to retrieve per set of results for the query.
+You can use the locator to retrieve a set of results multiple times.  (optional) maxRecords := int32{} // int32 | The maximum number of records to retrieve per set of results for the query.
 The request is still subject to the size limits.
 If you are working with a very large number of query results, you may experience a timeout before receiving all the data from Salesforce.
 To prevent a timeout, specify the maximum number of records your client is expecting to receive in the maxRecords parameter.
 This splits the results into smaller sets with this value as the maximum size.
 If you don’t provide a value for this parameter, the server uses a default value based on the service.  (optional)

     resp, r, err := apiClient.QueryApi.GetJobResults(context.Background(), jobId).ContentType(contentType).Accept(accept).Locator(locator).MaxRecords(maxRecords).Execute()
     if err != nil {